bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+	Closure is when a function needs to look outwards for context.
+Basically when the code within the body of the function are running into issues with definement so it looks outside of the function to do so.

 2. Study the following code, then answer the questions below.

 ```js